x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/use-batch-migration-to-migrate-exchange-2010-public-folders-to-office-365-groups-exchange-2013-help.md

 3. Select the migration request that was just created and then, on the **Details** pane, select **View Details**.

-When the batch status is **Completed**, you can move on to [Step 5: Add members to Microsoft 365 groups from public folders](#step-5-add-members-to-microsoft-365-groups-from-public-folders).
+When the batch status is **Completed**, you can move on to Step 5 below.

 ## Step 5: Add members to Microsoft 365 groups from public folders